MicrosoftDocs/win32/desktop-src/Controls/hdn-filterchange.md

 ---
 title: HDN\_FILTERCHANGE notification code
-description: Notifies the header control's parent window that the attributes of a header control filter are being changed or edited.
-This notification code sent in the form of a WM\_NOTIFY message. ms.assetid: '0a46af14-569a-4119-881f-549a130f9b0d'
+description: Notifies the header controls parent window that the attributes of a header control filter are being changed or edited.
+This notification code sent in the form of a WM\_NOTIFY message. ms.assetid: 0a46af14-569a-4119-881f-549a130f9b0d
+keywords:
-keywords: ["HDN_FILTERCHANGE notification code Windows Controls"]
+- HDN_FILTERCHANGE notification code Windows Controls
 topic_type:
 - apiref
 api_name: